cbfacademy/java-rest-api-assessment-senamcancode/src/main/java/com/cbfacademy/apiassessment/README.md

 ### Documentation - Game Action Endpoints
 The above game actions are taken by calling specific endpoints in the API documentation.
-Please refer to the API documentation to see details about all the API endpoints in the following swagger documentation URL:
+Please refer to the API documentation to see details about all the API endpoints in the following swagger documentation URL: (This will only work when the application is running.
+The information needed to run teh application is found in the steps for set up section)

 http://127.0.0.1:8080/swagger-ui/index.html